anony4343/Benchmarks/README.txt

-This repository contains the HAMT, CHAMPand XML benchmarks, The detailed instructions to run the benchmarks is given in readme files of each benchmark.
+This repository contains the HAMT, CHAMP and XML benchmarks.
+The detailed instructions to run the benchmarks is given in readme files of each benchmark.